 9 of Real Madrid’s best bargain signings since 2010: Varane, Ozil…

 Real Madrid are not a club that have been traditionally associated with thriftiness.
-That’s not to say they haven’t been capable of pulling off some bargain signings in recent seasons.
+But that’s not to say they haven’t been capable of pulling off some bargain signings in recent seasons.

 Bank-breaking glamour signings like Gareth Bale and Eden Hazard understandably hog the headlines, but some of the club’s most successful signings since 2010 have been a little more understated.

-Perhaps we’re stretching the definition of bargain here, given the same £35million fee was evidence of the Game Gone™ when Liverpool bought Andy Carroll in 2011.
+Perhaps we’re stretching the definition of bargain here, given the same £35million fee was evidence of Game’s Gone™ when Liverpool bought Andy Carroll in 2011.

 But the transfer market has vastly inflated since then, and with all due respect, Andy Carroll is Andy Carroll and Courtois is one of the finest goalkeepers in the world.

-The Belgium international proved pivotal in the 2019-20 La Liga title win, and his heroics between the sticks kept Los Blancos right in the race until the final weekend last term.
+The Belgium international proved pivotal in the 2019-20 La Liga title win, and his heroics between the sticks have kept Madrid top of the table and in contention for the Champions League this term.